 If you can’t make it to Las Vegas this year, don’t worry, as there are many ways you can simulate the Sin City experience at home.
 And we don’t just mean getting drunk, covering your house in neon lights, and overspending on garish merchandise.

-Invite friends for a few rounds of poker or blackjack, or spend the night playing virtual bingo at home or online.
+Invite friends for a few rounds of poker or blackjack, or spend the night playing bingo games home or online.
 If it makes you feel better, you can turn up the central heating, throw on your best tux/black dress, and pretend you’re a high roller as you sip cheap beer and eat Twiglets.